crate/cloud-reference/docs/overview.rst

 The Organization overview consists of seven tabs: *Clusters*, *Settings*, *Users*, *Billing*, *Payment Methods*, *Audit Logs*, and *Regions*.
-By default you are brought to the Clusters tab, which provides quick overview of all your clusters.
+By default you are brought to the Clusters tab, which provides a quick overview of all your clusters.

 If you are a member of multiple organizations, you can quickly change